Dark Matter Freeze-In and Small-Scale Observables: Novel Mass Bounds and Viable Particle Candidates: Setting mass bounds on quasi-thermal PSD: general strategy

 We refer to this class of DM candidates as having a \textit{quasi-thermal} PSD.
 For illustration purposes, we provide an analytical expression for a generic DM candidate $\chi$ that captures its typical behavior

 First, we note that the quasi-thermal PSD is defined up to an overall normalization fixed by the relic density.
 Second, the Friedmann-Robertson-Walker (FRW) geometry ensures that the PSD depends only on FRW time and the magnitude of the physical momentum.
 We express the PSD in terms of the comoving momentum $q$, formally defined in the next paragraph.
 Importantly, $q$ remains constant once DM production shuts off, naturally factoring out cosmological redshift.
 Consequently, the functional form in Eq.~\eqref{eq:QTPSD} describes the asymptotic, time-independent PSD in the late universe.
 The parameters $(\alpha, \beta, \kappa)$ are real, with $\kappa$ restricted to $\{-1, 0, +1\}$.
 For instance, WDM corresponds to a thermal PSD with $(\alpha, \beta) = (0, 1)$ and $\kappa$ determined by particle statistics.
 We require $\beta > 0$ for convergence of the normalization integral and $|\alpha| \lesssim 1$ to keep the PSD close to thermal.
 This is true for all freeze-in scenarios studied in this work.
+We stress once again that Eq.~\eqref{eq:QTPSD} is only for illustrative purposes and no results of this work depend on it.

 We now return to the formal definition of comoving momentum, which will be essential in what follows.
 The spatial homogeneity and isotropy of the FRW geometry ensure that the PSD of the DM particle $\chi$ depends only on the FRW time $t$ and the magnitude of the physical momentum $p(t)$.
 Even after interactions cease and Hubble expansion dominates, $p(t)$ remains time-dependent due to cosmic redshift, scaling as $p(t) \propto a(t)^{-1}$, where $a(t)$ is the FRW scale factor.
 To factor out this dependence, we introduce the dimensionless comoving momentum